kadena-io/pact-5/docs/builtins/General/try.md

 Unlike impure expressions that support reading and writing to tables and working with non-deterministic state, pure expressions:

-- Don't write to memory.
+- Don't write to the database.
 - Don't perform input or output operations.
 - Don't work with non-deterministic state.